jayanthrajpramuk/NodeJS-GettingStarted/README.txt

 - node for back end of Javascript.
 Bower for front end of Javascript

-- gulp : task manager for our application.
+- gulp : task manager for our application. if we get cli error , which means we are missing some libgit